Empower Your Practice

 Frequently Asked Questions

-1. How much should a small private practice in the UK spend on SEO per month?
+1. How much should a small private practice in the US spend on SEO per month?

 2. Why is healthcare SEO more expensive than other industries?

 Healthcare SEO commands a premium because it falls into the "Your Money Your Life" (YMYL) category, requiring a higher standard of accuracy and trust.
-Agencies must employ writers with medical knowledge or subject matter experts to ensure content is safe and accurate, which increases production costs.
+Agencies must employ writers with medical knowledge or subject matter experts to ensure content meets Google's E-E-A-T standards (Experience, Expertise, Authoritativeness, and Trustworthiness).
+The strict regulatory environment in the US, including HIPAA compliance requirements, adds a layer of technical and legal work that does not exist for other sectors, which is directly reflected in the medical SEO cost.